snubwoody/wakunguma.com/src/pages/blog/macros.md

 ## Declarative macros scope
-Declarative macros must be exported at the crate level, and must be exported using a `#[macro_export]` attribute.
+By default declarative macros are only usable in the module they are defined (check) and any sub modules.
+They can be exported using a `#[macro_export]` attribute.
 This hoists the macro to the top of the crate, before anything else.
 There is no `pub`, `pub(crate)` or any kind of visibility.

 ```rust
 // Crate A
 mod a {
   #[macro_export]
   macros_rules! my_macro { ()  => {} }